 Telogen Effluvium is one of the most common types of hair loss, and it is usually characterised by excessive shedding and a diffuse thinning of the hair all over the scalp.
 The hair loss is a result of a significant number of hair follicles entering the Telogen (resting) phase from where they are shed.
 Rather than returning to the Anagen (growth) phase to produce new hairs, a large number of hair follicles become dormant and stop producing hair.
-The hair loss is diffuse and can be hard to see in the beginning besides the excess hair in the brush or during hair washes.
-The hair loss is usually evenly distributed over the scalp, but in some areas the hair loss can be worse or more apparent.
+The hair loss is diffuse and can be hard to see at the beginning besides the excess hair in the brush or during hair washes.
+The hair loss is usually evenly distributed across the scalp, but in some areas, the hair loss can be worse or more apparent.
 The condition is generally more common in women.

 A large number of women will experience Telogen Effluvium after giving birth.
 This is a well-known phenomenon in relation to the normal fluctuation of hormones, which can influence the Hair Growth Cycle.
-This occurs as the normal Telogen phase is delayed during pregnancy, causing hair shedding to temporarily reduce and thereby create a sense of increased fullness of the hair.
-Typically only 10% of hairs are in the Telogen phase during the second and third quarter of pregnancy.
+This occurs as the normal Telogen phase is delayed during pregnancy, causing the hair shedding to temporarily reduce and thereby create a sense of increased fullness of the hair.
+Typically, only 10% of hairs are in the Telogen phase during the second and third quarter of pregnancy.
 Post-delivery, hormone levels begin to return to normal and a lot of hair is shed all at once.

 In the first weeks of the postpartum period, hairs begin to enter the Telogen phase; ultimately reaching a level of 30% after nine weeks, on average.
 Therefore, the abnormal amount of hair in Telogen results in simultaneous release from the scalp somewhere between 2 to 4 months after childbirth.
 The postpartum hair loss phenomenon typically continues for a duration lasting between 6 weeks and 6 months and even occasionally lasts up to 15 months.